-EPA has concluded that the maintenance plan adequately addresses the five basic components of a maintenance plan: Attainment inventory, maintenance demonstration, monitoring network, verification of continued attainment, and a contingency plan.
-In addition, as required by section 175A(b) of the CAA, Ohio EPA has committed to submit to EPA an updated ozone maintenance plan eight years after redesignation of the Columbus area to cover an additional ten years beyond the initial 10 year maintenance period.
-Thus, EPA proposes to find that the maintenance plan SIP revision submitted by Ohio EPA for the Columbus area meets the requirements of section 175A of the CAA.
+EPA finds that the maintenance plan adequately addresses the five basic components of a maintenance plan: Attainment inventory, maintenance demonstration, monitoring network, verification of continued attainment, and contingency measures.
+In addition, as required by section 175A(b) of the CAA, Ohio has committed to submit to EPA an updated ozone maintenance plan eight years after redesignation of the Cleveland area to cover an additional ten years beyond the initial 10 year maintenance period.
+Thus, EPA proposes to find that the maintenance plan SIP revision submitted by Ohio for the Cleveland area meets the requirements of section 175A of the CAA.

-V. Has the state adopted approvable motor vehicle emission budgets?

-A. Motor Vehicle Emission Budgets
+V. Has the state adopted approvable Motor Vehicle Emission Budgets (MVBEs)?